sorbet/sorbet/website/docs/error-reference.md

 ## 7047

 This error code is an implementation detail of Sorbet's "highlight untyped in editor" mode.
-It indicates that the given piece of code is has type [`T.untyped`](untyped.md).
+It indicates that the given piece of code has type [`T.untyped`](untyped.md).
 Untyped code can be dangerous, because it circumvents the guarantees of the type system.